open-component-model/ocm-website/content/en/docs/guides/input_and_access.md

 #### ociImage

-Takes an image that is located in an OCI registry and adds it as a resource
+Takes an image that is located in an OCI registry and adds it as a resource.

 ```yaml
   resources: